Posted: 06 Aug 2009 04:53 PM PDT

 While researchers have long documented "habituation" of the fetus?—?an experiment with car horns and pregnant women in the 1920s was the first to do so?—?child development specialists might not all agree that this is a form of memory as everyday people think of it.

-"In this case, they appear to be study a very primitive type of memory called habituation or sensitization which is the tendency of animals to stop responding to a repeated stimulus," said Mark Strauss, autism researcher and associate professor at the University of Pittsburgh wrote in an e-mail to ABCnews.com.
+"In this case, they appear to be study a very primitive type of memory called habituation or sensitization which is the tendency of animals to stop responding to a repeated stimulus," said Mark Strauss, autism researcher and associate professor at the University of Pittsburgh wrote in an e-mail to ABCnews.com."It is already known that a fetus will habituate to a stimulus.
+Indeed, even just a single muscle cell that is stimulated by an electrical stimulus will stop contracting, indicating a type of memory," said Strauss.

 But Strauss was intrigued that the fetal memory could last that either 10 minutes, or even four weeks, as the researchers suggested.